 History

 In France, the landing of 6 June 1944 and the liberation of Paris on 25 August seem to mark the end of the Second World War.
-In fact, it will take another eight months before the conflict officially ends in Europe with the unconditional surrender of Nazi Germany, signed May 7 in Reims, which will take effect the next day May 8, 1945 at 11:01 pm.
+In fact, it took another eight months before the conflict officially ended in Europe with the unconditional surrender of Nazi Germany, signed May 7 in Reims, which took effect the next day, May 8, 1945, at 11:01 pm.
 Before reaching this point, the most deadly fighting of the conflict will take place.

 He had first tried to negotiate a separate peace with the Allies to stop the advance of the Soviets in Germany.
 Eisenhower had refused and threatened to resume the offensive and subject Germany to a flood of fire.
 For months, German cities are crushed under the bombs.
 Dresden lost 30,000 inhabitants after a massive bombing.
 In the East, the Russians progress inexorably, pushing before them a terrorized population.
 Dönitz no longer has a choice and sends the Wehrmacht chief of staff to General Eisenhower’s allied forces headquarters to sign, on the night of May 6 to 7, at 2.41 am, surrender without condition of Germany.
 The chief of staff of Eisenhower and the Soviet general Sousloparov sign the act of capitulation on behalf of the victors.
 The French General Sevez,

-But Stalin protests, he demands a solemn ceremony in Berlin, occupied by the Red Army.
+But Stalin protested; he demanded a solemn ceremony in Berlin, which was occupied by the Red Army.
 This takes place on the night of May 8th to 9th at 11:16 pm (local time), 0:16 (Moscow time).
-Marshal Zhukov invites the Nazi Marshal Keitel to sign the act of capitulation, in the presence of General De Lattre de Tassigny, which explains why the Soviets commemorate the German capitulation on May 9th.
-Keitel will be hanged at the end of the Nuremberg trial, for abuses he ordered.
+Marshal Zhukov invites Nazi Marshal Keitel to sign the act of capitulation in the presence of General De Lattre de Tassigny, which explains why the Soviets commemorate the German capitulation on May 9th.
+Keitel will be hanged at the end of the Nuremberg trial for abuses he ordered.

-The Allied Heads of State and Government, including General De Gaulle, announce the end of hostilities in Europe simultaneously on radios.
-As soon as the news spreads around the world.
-In Paris, London, New York, huge crowds invade the streets and squares.
-Germany capitulated, the victory is total, after 6 years of war, on the fascists and the Nazis.
+The Allied Heads of State and Government, including General De Gaulle, announced the end of hostilities in Europe simultaneously on the radio as soon as the news spread around the world.
+In Paris, London, and New York, huge crowds invade the streets and squares.
+Germany capitulated, and the victory was total, after six years of war, on the fascists and the Nazis.

-Never in the history of humanity has there been such an outburst of violence and destruction.
-Europe is ravaged, Germany is in ruins.
+Never in the history of humanity has there been such an outburst of violence and destruction?
+Europe is ravaged, and Germany is in ruins.
 Tens of millions of people were killed (60 million dead), mostly civilians.
-The Nazi regime executed hostages, mass tortured, enslaved populations, deported millions of people, exterminated 6 million Jews by industrial means.
-To shoot it down, the Allies bombed civilians, razed cities, sacrificed millions of soldiers, most of them Russian.
-The United States is becoming a global power and the USSR is about to “swallow” half of Europe.
+The Nazi regime executed hostages, mass tortured, enslaved populations, deported millions of people, and exterminated 6 million Jews by industrial means.
+To shoot it down, the Allies bombed civilians, razed cities, and sacrificed millions of soldiers, most of them Russian.
+The United States is becoming a global power, and the USSR is about to “swallow” half of Europe.
 France and Great Britain have suffered and are bloodless.
-We are laying the foundations for the post-war period, which will have to create a balanced society based on democracy, free trade, social reforms and international cooperation.
+We are laying the foundations for the post-war period, which will have to create a balanced society based on democracy, free trade, social reforms, and international cooperation.
 From May 8, 1945, a new world will be born on the rubble of fascism.

 But the ally of Nazi Germany, Japan, is continuing the war in the Pacific Ocean against the Americans.
-The atomic bombs launched on Hiroshima and Nagasaki, August 6 and 9, 1945, will force the Empire of the rising sun to surrender, 4 months after Germany.
-On September 2, 1945, Foreign Minister Mamoru Shigemitsu signs the surrender of Japanese forces on an American ship in the port of Tokyo
+The atomic bombs launched on Hiroshima and Nagasaki on August 6 and 9, 1945, forced the Empire of the Rising Sun to surrender four months after Germany.
+On September 2, 1945, Foreign Minister Mamoru Shigemitsu signed the surrender of Japanese forces on an American ship in the port of Tokyo.

-The May 8 was declared a public holiday to commemorate France on 20 March 1953 .
-The holiday character of this day is removed in 1959 by De Gaulle and Giscard d’Estaing also removes the commemoration in 1975.
-It is François Mitterrand who will restore the two aspects in October 1981.
+The May 8 was declared a public holiday to commemorate France on 20 March 1953.
+The holiday character of this day was removed in 1959 by De Gaulle, and Giscard d’Estaing also removed the commemoration in 1975.
+It was François Mitterrand who restored the two aspects in October 1981.

 American involvement dates back to the early 1950s when they supported France’s attempts to maintain its colonial presence in Indochina in the face of the Vietminh’s communist forces.
-The French defeat at Dien Bien Phu and the Geneva Accords of 1954, which consecrated the partition of Vietnam into two, led Washington to turn its support to the anti-communist regime of Vgo Dinh Diem in South Vietnam, which faced Vietnam from Communist North, the latter supported by the USSR and China.
-From this moment it can be said that the American stage of the Vietnam War begins.
-This period will also be constituted by different phases, which can be distinguished from the different approaches that the North American governments had before the war.
+The French defeat at Dien Bien Phu and the Geneva Accords of 1954, which consecrated the partition of Vietnam into two, led Washington to turn its support to the anti-communist regime of Ngo Dinh Diem in South Vietnam, which faced Vietnam from Communist North, the latter supported by the USSR and China.
+From this moment, it can be said that the American stage of the Vietnam War began.
+This period will also consist of different phases, which can be distinguished from the different approaches that the North American governments had before the war.
 We have already seen that in the French stage of the War (1946-1954), the Government of Harry Truman indirectly became part of the conflict, granting a program of military and financial aid to France.
-Next we will analyze the development of the conflict during the governments of D. Eisenhower, J. Kennedy, L. Johnson and R. Nixon.
+Next, we will analyze the development of the conflict during the governments of D. Eisenhower, J. Kennedy, L. Johnson, and R. Nixon.

 1965-75 Vietnam War

-The Vietnam War, also known in the United States as “Second Indochina War”, is a long and deadly conflict, a real civil war, which bloodied the former French Indochina, formed of Vietnam, Laos and Cambodia.
-In Vietnam, the war spread from September 26, 1959, date of the first armed action of the Vietcong against the South Vietnamese government, to April 30, 1975, day of the fall of Saigon and the end of the nationalist regime of Nguyen Van Thieu .
+The Vietnam War, also known in the United States as the “Second Indochina War,” was a long and deadly conflict, a real civil war, which bloodied the former French Indochina, formed of Vietnam, Laos, and Cambodia.
+In Vietnam, the war spread from September 26, 1959, the date of the first armed action of the Vietcong against the South Vietnamese government, to April 30, 1975, the day of the fall of Saigon and the end of the nationalist regime of Nguyen Van Thieu.

-The Vietcong, or “National Front of Liberation of South Vietnam”, depends largely on the military and financial assistance of North Vietnam, itself maintained by China and especially the Soviet Union.
-The South Vietnamese government, for its part, is overwhelmingly supported by the Americans, in the name of the policy of “Containment”, that is to say, the fight against the expansion and influence of Communism.
+The Vietcong, or “National Front of Liberation of South Vietnam,” depended largely on the military and financial assistance of North Vietnam, itself maintained by China and especially the Soviet Union.
+The South Vietnamese government, for its part, is overwhelmingly supported by the Americans in the name of the policy of “Containment,” that is to say, the fight against the expansion and influence of Communism.
 Southeast Asia, as well as by several other Western countries (Australia, United Kingdom) or vice-communist (South Korea), but on a much smaller scale than the United States.

-The first US military “advisers” landed in South Vietnam since the creation of the South Vietnamese Army (ARVN) in October 1955, but it will be ten years before Lyndon B. Johnson engages massively the combat units of the United States.
+The first US military “advisers” landed in South Vietnam after the creation of the South Vietnamese Army (ARVN) in October 1955, but it was ten years before Lyndon B. Johnson engaged massively in the combat units of the United States.
 US Army alongside this one.

-The TET Communist offensive, launched in late January and February 1968, psychologically marks the turning point of the Vietnam War.
-Although in the end, the Vietcong guerrilla and the units of the North Vietnamese Army (ANV) involved come out virtually destroyed, this large-scale attack completely surprises the US military and causes a terrible shock wave in the press and the public opinion in the United States.
-Thus the administration of President Richard Nixon, seeking a diplomatic solution to get out of this “quagmire”, begins the same year peace talks with North Vietnam.
-1969 marks the beginning of the military withdrawal and the “Vietnamization of the conflict”.
+The TET Communist offensive, launched in late January and February 1968, psychologically marked the turning point of the Vietnam War.
+Although in the end, the Vietcong guerrilla and the units of the North Vietnamese Army (ANV) involved came out virtually destroyed, this large-scale attack completely surprised the US military and caused a terrible shock wave in the press and the public opinion in the United States.
+Thus, the administration of President Richard Nixon, seeking a diplomatic solution to get out of this “quagmire,” began the same year peace talks with North Vietnam.
+1969 marks the beginning of the military withdrawal and the “Vietnamization of the conflict.”
 The last American fighters leave South Vietnam at the end of March 1973.

 But these talks between the United States and North Vietnam have dragged on since 1968, in parallel with ongoing fighting on the ground.
-In June 1969, the “Provisional Revolutionary Government” (GRP) was created by the South Vietnamese Communist Party, and absorbed what remains of the FNL / Vietcong destroyed the previous year.
+In June 1969, the “Provisional Revolutionary Government” (GRP) was created by the South Vietnamese Communist Party and absorbed what remained of the FNL / Vietcong destroyed the previous year.
 Despite the “Paris Agreement”, initially signed on January 27, 1973 by Henry Kissinger and Le Duc Tho, and then by the other two parties (GRP and South Vietnam), the conflict will last for more than two years.
-The North Vietnamese, learning from their previous failure of the Passover 1972, break these agreements and launch in early 1975 a final offensive lightning, long and carefully prepared, invading South Vietnam, and for it , it is the beginning of the end.
+The North Vietnamese, learning from their previous failure of the Passover 1972, broke these agreements and launched in early 1975 a final offensive lightning, long and carefully prepared, invading South Vietnam, and for it, it was the beginning of the end.
 The conflict ends on April 30 with the capture of the southern capital, Saigon, by North Vietnamese troops.

 Ho Chi Minh,